jfjlaros/spreadscript/README.md

 # SpreadScript: Use a spreadsheet as a function
-This program provides a way to use spreadsheets from the command line or from Python programs.
+This project provides a way to use spreadsheets from the command line or from Python programs.
 In this way, spreadsheets can be used in automated data analysis processes.